Back To Search Results

 Bony and Radiological Abnormalities

-Using a mouse model, Unger et al. suggested that a receptor other than the CASR is responsible for recognizing and coupling the signal of fetal PTHrP to the transplacental transfer of calcium.[65]
+Using a mouse model, Unger et al suggested that a receptor other than the CASR is responsible for recognizing and coupling the signal of fetal PTHrP to the transplacental transfer of calcium.[65]
 The transplacental transport cannot occur due to extensive vacuolization of the syncytiotrophoblast (the layer actively regulating transplacental transport).
 This vacuolization interferes with the action of PTHrP, thereby causing the PTH to break down bones to maintain calcium homeostasis.
-In 1993, Shohat et al. presented a case of skeletal dysplasia having periosteal cloaking with histopathological findings of numerous osteoclasts with many marrow regions lacking trabecular bone.[83]
+In 1993, Shohat et al presented a case of skeletal dysplasia, which involved periosteal cloaking, with histopathological findings of numerous osteoclasts with many marrow regions lacking trabecular bone.[83]
 They later named this condition "Pacman dysplasia."
-These researchers later recognized Pacman dysplasia, not as a separate entity but as ICD with secondary hyperparathyroidism due to the radiological features aligning with ICD and the histopathological features being consistent with hyperparathyroidism.[65]
+These researchers later recognized Pacman dysplasia, not as a separate entity but as an ICD with secondary hyperparathyroidism due to the radiological features aligning with the ICD and the histopathological features consistent with hyperparathyroidism.[65]

 Differential Diagnosis

 Mucopolysaccharidoses, ML III, rickets, and osteogenesis imperfecta are other conditions to consider before diagnosing a patient with ICD.[33][68][65]
-ICD can be differentiated from other conditions with the utilization of clinical history and examination, basic metabolic panel, and urinary tests for glycosaminoglycans.
+ICD can be differentiated from other conditions by using clinical history and examination, a basic metabolic panel, and urinary tests for glycosaminoglycans.

 Treatment